Horst Julius Freiherr Treusch von Buttlar-Brandenfels

-Freiherr Horst Julius Treusch von Buttlar-Brandenfels (14 June 1888 – 3 September 1962) was a German general.
+Horst Julius Ludwig Otto Freiherr Treusch von Buttlar-Brandenfels (14 June 1888 – 3 September 1962) was a German officer.
 Freiherr, which equals "Baron", was his title of nobility.

+Life

 He was known for commanding several airships during World War I, including the most successful Zeppelin of the war, the Zeppelin L 30.
+Treusch von Buttlar-Brandenfels was awarded the Pour le Mérite on 9 April 1918 for his service as the commander of Zeppelin L-54.
 He was the commander of Frankfurt Airport at the end of World War II.